ndr-repo/finalResolution/README.md

 finalResolution is a collection of PowerShell scripts for working with common network indicators.
 These are mostly time savers for validating situational awareness (i.e: how's my VPN looking?) & performing quick lookups of hostnames and IPs through common APIs.

-These can be used for threat hunting, but I mostly use them for pentesting.
-I will continue to update the repository with more tools as time goes on.
+These can be used for threat hunting, pentesting, or security admin work.

 I recommend adding the 'Resolvers', 'Web', and 'Validators' folder to your PATH for quick use.
-This is what I personally do.

 ## Quick Reference - Command Syntax

 **Resolvers -Resolv** -  Uses a hostname